ajvondrak/git-topics/doc/git-topics-release.1.md

-# git-topics-release(1) -- Tag the production-ready branch with a new version
+# git-topics-release(1) -- Tag the stable branch with a new version

 ## SYNOPSIS